-I hope you can now see why my earlier example was correct as a small blue car rather than as a blue small car.
+I hope you can now see why my earlier example was correct as a small blue car.
 It’s because size has to come before colour.

 Stick with the order above and you can create great long strings of adjectives to describe your nouns.
-(Your readers won’t thank you, of course, but it can be done.)
+Remember: just because you can, doesn’t mean you should.

 Don’t worry if you’ve never heard of this order before.
 Most people haven’t, but native speakers instinctively know the right order to use.
 Here’s a comment from one of my editorial colleagues:

 Remember this the next time you see a lovely small oblong old blue French iron passenger car 🚙

 Here’s another rule we know but don’t know we know – it’s called ablaut reduplication.